 Tezos Software Architecture¶

-This document contains two section.
+This document contains two sections.
 The first section, which should be readable by anyone, describes the main elements of Tezos from a distance.
-It abstracts from all plumbing and both internal and system dependencies to give a simple view of the main components, their responsibilities and interactions.
-The second part is written for developers, and is at the level of OPAM packages.
+It abstracts from all plumbing and both internal and system dependencies to give a simple view of the main components, their responsibilities, and interactions.
+The second part is written for developers and is at the level of OPAM packages.